homemadearcade/zero/todo/_BACKLOG.md

 APP ORGANIZATION
 --------------------------------------------------------------------------------------

+updateCobrowsing wrapper that only occurs when you use the target icon in the cobrowsing toolbar

 players vs participants vs users inside of a lobby.
 I think perhaps its 'invitedMembers' and 'invitedPlayers' and them 'members' and 'players'

 comebine withGame with GameSessionContext